tarleb/jats-con-2022/paper.md

 is considerate of this, supporting submissions to be written in Markdown, a lightweight markup-language.

-Here we present the publishing pipeline developed for JOSS, especially the conversion of articles authored in Markdown into PDF and XML formats, including JATS.
+Here we present the single-source publishing pipeline developed for JOSS, especially the conversion of articles authored in Markdown into PDF and XML formats, including JATS.
 We describe how we built on and extended the document converter "pandoc", how metadata is